GridexX/polyshop/README.md

 # PolyShop

 This project is showcase a sample microservice architecture for a Shopping Application.
-It

-The project is deployed at the following: [polyshop.gridexx.fr](https://polyshop.gridexx.fr)
+The project is deployed at the following URL : [polyshop.gridexx.fr](https://polyshop.gridexx.fr)

 ## Architecture